 - comprehensive detail of the intended project activities and research milestones - a response to address feedback from the CRC Advisory Committee on your stage one application.
-This includes addressing the Committee's feedback on your responses to the assessment criteria and detailing any changes between your stage one and stage two applications - a comprehensive budget including project partner contributions - a completed impact tool - details of key staff including roles, responsibilities and experience.
+This includes addressing the Committee's feedback on your responses to the assessment criteria and detailing any changes between your stage one and stage two applications.
+The same assessment criteria are used for stage one and stage two. - a comprehensive budget including project partner contributions - a completed impact tool (sample impact tool and user guide is available on business.gov.au) - details of key staff including roles, responsibilities and experience.